aabbtree77/imdb-sqlite-queries/README.md

 * AI can do all sorts of things with the SQL like rating trend analysis, but I do not find this interesting.

-* A serious drawback of [imdb-sqlite](https://github.com/jojje/imdb-sqlite) is that one can only study things globally, there is no country data.
+* It is not clear if [imdb-sqlite](https://github.com/jojje/imdb-sqlite) is sufficient for per country analysis.

 * One challenge is to come up with various filters and think of the criteria of a good film other than mass voting.
 For instance, a small total number of films with relatively high h-index, e.g. Hal Hartley's 12 and 4 resp., might indicate some unusual quality.

-* It is not clear how to reveal little-known outstanding films such as Vincent Gallo's Buffalo '66 (1998).
+* How to reveal little-known outstanding films such as Vincent Gallo's Buffalo '66 (1998)?!